stuart-knock/docs/UserGuide/DataExchange.rst

 The current |TVB| version includes a set of demo data, housed in a folder that contains two CFF files which could be imported for testing.

+Since CFF is a complex format you can use it for uploading single data (e.g one surface, connectivity, local connectivity, region mapping) but also you could group multiple such data into a single CFF file.

 File Format